Bahmni/bahmni-docker/README.md

 5. Start / Recreate appointments service by doing
     >docker-compose up -d appointments
 6. For every change you make, build the appointments code and the changes will reflect on refresh of the browser.

+# Setup Email Configuration
+- To send mail after appointment booking for type Teleconsultation you need to setup mailing configuration
+- You need to set below properties with valid values in .env file
+    - MAIL_FROM, MAIL_SMTP_HOST, MAIL_SMTP_PORT, MAIL_USER, MAIL_PASSWORD
+- Set SEND_MAIL to true to enable mail sending
+- Set MAIL_DEBUG to true to see detailed mailing logs on server

 # Development Setup for Implementer Interface
 1. Clone the [implementer-interface](https://github.com/Bahmni/implementer-interface) repository in your local machine.